-By now, you may have received one or more marketplace notices, as marketplaces began sending them to employers this year.
+Many organizations are figuring out what to know about marketplace notices.
+By now, you may have received one or more of these notices, as marketplaces began sending them to employers in 2016.
 These notices let you know that your employee has enrolled in a health insurance plan through the marketplace and has received an advance premium tax credit (APTC).

 The marketplace notices are generated if your employee attested that no offer of employer-sponsored coverage was provided, an offer of coverage was made, but it wasn't affordable or didn't provide minimum value or an offer of affordable, minimum value coverage was made, but a waiting period applied and the employee wasn't yet eligible to be covered under the plan.

 Qualifying for an APTC